Maria P. Hernandez, M.A.

 Executive Director & Founder

 Maria P. Hernandez is the Founder and Executive Director of VELA, a nonprofit organization based in Austin Texas.
-Maria started the organization in 2011 to provide English and English-speaking parents with hands-on courses, support and community so that all families could create the very best outcomes for their child with special needs.
+Maria started the organization in 2011 to provide English and Spanish-speaking parents with hands-on courses, support and community so that all families could create the very best outcomes for their child with special needs.
 Before creating VELA, Maria worked as bilingual speech and language pathologist across school and clinical settings providing services to children with special needs ages 0-21.
-This is where the idea for VELA began.
+Her brilliant papa has MS and her genius (don't tell him I said that) brother has dyslexia- different has been her normal.
 In 2006, Maria completed a MA in Communications Sciences in Disorders at The University of Texas at Austin and has a BA in Hearing and Speech Sciences from the University of Maryland at College Park.
 She is originally from Bogota Colombia.

 Imelda Rodriguez, LMSW

 Imelda is a bilingual Social Worker who grew up in Harlingen, TX in the Rio Grande Valley.
 She started her career in Child Protective Services where she developed a passion for working with children and families from many different cultures.
 She switched gears and is now growing her administrative skills through program coordination and agency support.
 Imelda is married and has the most awesome son.
 She enjoys family gatherings and spending time outdoors.
 Imelda loves that VELA believes in endless possibilities for all children with special needs through parent support.